Disappearance of Shaun Ritchie

-Shaun Ritchie was last seen in the Strichen area of Aberdeenshire, Scotland, on Friday 31 October 2014.
+Shaun Ritchie (born 16 May 1994) is a Scottish man who disappeared and was last seen in the Strichen area of Aberdeenshire, Scotland, on Friday 31 October 2014.

 Disappearance

 Ritchie was 20 years old at the time of his disappearance.
 He was last seen running from a farmhouse near a woodland area outside Strichen, Aberdeenshire, between Strichen and the A98 Fraserburgh to Banff road, where he had travelled with seven friends for a party.

 Later that same night, two phone calls were made from the Greenburn area to the police – one call asking the police to come to a farm in the aforementioned area for help, and a second call canceling the request.

 Five days later, some of Shaun's clothing was found; a belt, trainers and a hooded top, but Shaun himself has remained missing to this day.

 Ritchie's father, Mr. Charlie Reid, is critical of the investigation by Police Scotland and has stated his belief that Ritchie was killed over a debt.

 Mr. Reid is offering a £5,000 reward for anyone who can help him find his son.

 Likewise Shaun's mother, Carol-Ann, as well as Shaun's sister, Nicole, believes that Shaun was murdered.